ermouth/jQuery.my/README.md

 // Init $.my
 $("#form").my(manifest, person);
 ```
-Now form inputs are filled with init values and any interaction with controls immidiately mutates `person` object.
+Now form inputs are filled with init values and any interaction with controls immediately mutates `person` object.
 Dot notation of deep-level bindings is just syntax sugar.
 It also can be used with arrays in style like `someArray.1`.

 First param passed to $.my is denoted below as __manifest__.